Messner History, Family Crest & Coats of Arms

 Contemporary Notables of the name Messner (post 1700) +

-- J. W. Messner, American Democrat politician, Member of Michigan Democratic State Central Committee, 1899
+- J. W. Messner, American Democratic Party politician, Member of Michigan Democratic State Central Committee, 1899

 - Frank L. Messner (1883-1958), American Republican politician, Alternate Delegate to Republican National Convention from South Dakota, 1940; Member of South Dakota State Senate 13th District, 1943-46